neuronsimulator/nrn/docs/guide/faq.rst

 I just want a current clamp that will deliver a sequence of current pulses at regular intervals.
 Vector play seems like overkill for this.
 ---------------

 Right you are.
-Pick up pulsedistrib.zip, and unzip it into an empty directory.
-This creates a subdirectory called pulsedistrib, which contains ``Ipulse1.mod``, ``Ipulse2.mod``, ``readme.txt``, and ``test_1_and_2.hoc``.
-Read ``readme.txt``, compile the mod files, and then use NEURON to load ``test_1_and_2.hoc``, which is a simple demo of these two current pulse generators.
+Pick up `pulsedistrib.zip <http://www.neuron.yale.edu/neuron/static/docs/repstim/pulsedistrib.zip>`_, and unzip it into an empty directory.
+This creates a subdirectory called pulsedistrib, which contains :download:`data/Ipulse1.mod`, :download:`data/Ipulse2.mod`, :download:`data/readme.txt`, and :download:`data/test_1_and_2.hoc`.
+Read :download:`data/readme.txt`, compile the mod files, and then use NEURON to load :download:`data/test_1_and_2.hoc`, which is a simple demo of these two current pulse generators.

-pulsedistrib also contains ``ipulse3.mod``, ``ipulse3rig.ses``, and ``test_3.hoc``, which address the next question in this list.
+pulsedistrib also contains :download:`data/ipulse3.mod`, :download:`data/ipulse3rig.ses`, and :download:`data/test_3.hoc`, which address the next question in this list.

 I want a current clamp that will generate a pulse when I send it an event, or that I can use to produce pulses at precalculated times.
 -----------------------

-Then get pulsedistrib.zip, and unzip it.
-Inside the pulsedistrib subdirectory you'll find ``ipulse3.mod``, ``ipulse3rig.ses``, and ``test_3.hoc`` (and some other files that pertain to the previous question). ``ipulse3.mod`` contains the NMODL code for a current clamp that produces a current pulse when it receives an input event. ``test_3.hoc`` is a simple demo of the Ipulse3 mechanism, and ``ipulse3rig.ses`` is used by ``test_3.hoc`` to create the GUI for a demo of Ipulse3.
-It uses a NetStim to generate the events that drive the Ipulse3.
+Then get `pulsedistrib.zip <http://www.neuron.yale.edu/neuron/static/docs/repstim/pulsedistrib.zip>`_, and unzip it.
+Inside the pulsedistrib subdirectory you'll find :download:`data/ipulse3.mod`, :download:`data/ipulse3rig.ses`, and :download:`data/test_3.hoc` (and some other files that pertain to the previous question). :download:`data/ipulse3.mod` contains the NMODL code for a current clamp that produces a current pulse when it receives an input event. :download:`data/test_3.hoc` is a simple demo of the Ipulse3 mechanism, and :download:`data/ipulse3rig.ses` is used by :download:`data/test_3.hoc` to create the GUI for a demo of Ipulse3.
+It uses a :hoc:class:`NetStim` to generate the events that drive the Ipulse3.
 If you want to drive an Ipulse3 with recorded or precomputed event times, use the VecStim class as described under the topic `Driving a synapse with recorded or precomputed spike events <https://www.neuron.yale.edu/phpBB/viewtopic.php?f=28&t=2117>`_ in the "Hot tips" area of the `NEURON Forum <https://www.neuron.yale.edu/phpBB/>`_.

 I have a set of recorded or calculated spike times.
 How can I use these to drive a postsynaptic mechanism?
 ------------------------

-Assuming that your synaptic mechanism has a NET_RECEIVE block, so that it is driven by events delivered by a NetCon, I can think of two ways this might be done.
+Assuming that your synaptic mechanism has a ``NET_RECEIVE`` block, so that it is driven by events delivered by a :hoc:class:`NetCon`, I can think of two ways this might be done.
 Which one to use depends on how many calculated spike times you are dealing with.

 If you only have a "few" spikes (up to a few dozen), you could just dump them into the spike queue at the onset of the simulation.
 Here's how: